 - After at least six months, the adoption will be finalized

 * The wait to enter our domestic adoption program is based on the current number of placements we are facilitating and the number of approved and waiting families we have.
 Sometimes we must place families on a waiting list to keep the number of families waiting for a match to a reasonable amount.

-If you are interested in learning more about domestic adoption or any of our other adoption programs, please fill out the form below or call 303-217-5863.
+If you are interested in learning more about infant adoption or any of our other adoption programs, contact us at firstname.lastname@example.org or call 303-217-5863.